 - 1 tsp pumpkin pie spice ground

 Cream Cheese Filling

-- 8 oz 1/3 less fat cream cheese or regular cream cheese
+- 8 oz regular cream cheese or substitute with 1/3 less fat cream cheese

 - 1 tbsp white flour or (substitute with whole wheat flour)

 - 1 egg